CarloSaccone/npm-webpack-boilerplate/README.md

 ## usage

 -   clone the repo and publish to your github
+-   change package name and info in package.json
 -   `npm install`
 -   put your component into the /src dir
 -   npm install any required dependency